-Runners and walkers will have to rise and shine even earlier for this year’s AJC Peachtree Road Race.
+Runners and walkers will have to rise and shine even earlier for this the AJC Peachtree Road Race.

-The Atlanta Track Club recently announced that the 10k, which is in its 49th year, will start 30 minutes earlier on July 4 to ensure the safety of all of the potential 60,000 participants.
+The Atlanta Track Club announced last year that the 10k, which is in its 50th year, will start 30 minutes earlier on July 4 to ensure the safety of all of the potential 60,000 participants.